missirol/ParticleSwarmOptimization/README.md

 2) you might want to rebuild the executable which is run on the batch system
    cd PSO
    g++ -o ../InitData/Particle Particle.C `root-config --cflags --glibs` -lTMVA
    also do this if you change it
+   -> this is done automatically now

 2) change Example_PSOConfig to suit your needs